RobHofmann/HomeAssistant-GreeClimateComponent/README.md

 This component is added to HACS default repository list.

 ## Custom Component Installation
 !!!
-PLEASE NOTE !!!: Don't use this method if you are using HACS.
+PLEASE NOTE !!!: Skip step 1 if you are using HACS.
 1. Copy the custom_components folder to your own hassio /config folder.

 2. In the root of your /config folder, create a file called climate.yaml